 Strengthening the systems for prevention and reporting of gender-based violence.
 Increasing trust in existing systems and services and strengthening institutional capacity to accurately assess the risk of violence and take appropriate measures to protect victims.
-Ensuring accessible services for women with disabilities and effectively protecting victims of gender-based violence.
+Ensuring accessible services for women with disabilities and effective protection for victims of gender-based violence.